PrestaShop/docs/development/orders-lifecycle/_index.md

 Please note that if a cart contains only Virtual products, there is no `checkout-addresses-step` and `checkout-delivery-step`.
 It goes directly from `checkout-personal-information-step` to `checkout-payment-step`.
 {{% /notice %}}

-1. **Associate to customer** (checkout-personal-information-step): details like name, email, birthday etc. In FO you can either fill this information manually as guest (and optionally create new customer account) or login with existing customer.
+1. **Associate to customer** (checkout-personal-information-step): details like name, email, birthday, etc. In FO you can either fill this information manually as a guest (and optionally create a new customer account) or log in as an existing customer.
-   In BO order creation you will be asked to select an existing customer before you can modify the existing cart or create a new one.
+   If you create an order from BO, you will be asked to select an existing customer before modifying the existing cart or creating a new one.
 2. **Select shipping and invoice addresses** (checkout-addresses-step): provide the shipping and invoice addresses information.
-   Shipping (a.k.a. delivery) address is where the ordered products should be sent while the invoice address is where the invoice is sent.
+   The shipping (a.k.a. delivery) address is where the ordered products should be sent, while the invoice address is used as a document billing address.
    In FO, you can provide one address to be used as both - shipping and invoice.
 In BO, you must select shipping and invoice addresses
    (the same address can also be selected for both - shipping and invoices).
-3. **Select shipping method and carrier** (checkout-delivery-step): after this step is complete you will need to select available carriers
+3. **Select a shipping method** (checkout-delivery-step): after this step is complete, you will need to select one of the available carriers
-   (carriers are searched by delivery address and can be modified by shop admin in Improve -> Shipping -> Carriers page).
+   (carriers are searched by delivery address, sometimes the total weight of the products, their prices, and information about the customer (a group to which the customer belongs) and can be modified by shop employees on Improve -> Shipping -> Carriers page).
-   Note - carrier will not be available if selected country or zone is disabled (in BO International -> Locations) or carrier shipping and locations settings are not configured.
+   Note that the carrier will not be available if a selected country or zone is disabled (in BO International -> Locations) or carrier shipping and locations settings are not configured.
 3. **Select payment method** (checkout-payment-step): choose how to pay for the order.
-Shop admin can configure payment methods in
+Shop employees can configure payment methods in
    BO Payment -> Payment methods.
    All payments are handled by payment modules.
 Prestashop comes with 2 payment modules by default: